Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 #### DO NOT
 * Use the `tab-index` property.
-* Use the `aria-hidden` property on any interactive control.
 * Rely solely on the `onclick` javascript event handler.
 * Reprogram `TAB` without defining a different key that can be used to navigate to the next control.